-Must submit a 500-word, typed essay describing how you got interested in aviation and how a pilot certificate will impact your future goals.
+A 500-word, typed essay describing how you got interested in aviation and how a pilot certificate will impact your future goals is required

-Members of the EAA Chapter 932 Scholarship Committee and their family members and employees of JB Aviation and their family members may not apply for this scholarship.
+Members of the EAA Chapter 932 Scholarship Committee and their family members may not apply.

 Ed Moricoli, our beloved former chapter president who passed away, aged 75, in December 2016, was an avid aviation enthusiast and student pilot at Galt who sadly did not get his wish of earning his pilot’s license before his death.
 He was without a doubt the chapter’s biggest cheerleader and campaigned tirelessly, and very successfully, to increase our membership.
 Ed was the impetus behind this scholarship and he wanted more than anything for the chapter to help disadvantaged students to achieve their goal of becoming a pilot.
 This scholarship is his legacy and he would be delighted to know we are fulfilling his wish.